jorgeasaurus/PSLibGen/IMPLEMENTATION.md

 ## Notes

+- **User-Agent headers are required** - All HTTP requests must include browser-like User-Agent headers to avoid 403 Forbidden errors from LibGen sites
-- LibGen sites may change or become unavailable; mirror list should be maintained
+- **Mirror availability** - LibGen sites may change or become unavailable; mirror list should be maintained and is ordered by current reliability (libgen.vg and libgen.bz are primary as of testing)
-- HTML parsing is brittle and may break if LibGen changes their HTML structure
+- **HTML parsing brittleness** - HTML parsing is brittle and may break if LibGen changes their HTML structure
-- Network timeouts are set conservatively (10-15 seconds)
+- **Network timeouts** - Set conservatively (10-15 seconds) for reliability
-- No authentication required for LibGen access
+- **No authentication** - No authentication required for LibGen access
-- Module requires PowerShell 5.1 or higher
+- **PowerShell version** - Module requires PowerShell 5.1 or higher
+- **URL construction** - Use explicit string concatenation instead of interpolation to avoid variable scope issues

 ## License